Provides low-income families with high quality early childhood development services

 - Income-eligible children birth to five years of age

-- Foster children, homeless families and families receiving TANF or SSI are considered categorically-eligible for Head Start
+- Foster children, homeless families and families receiving TANF, SSI, or SNAP (CalFresh) are considered categorically-eligible for Head Start

 - Children with disabilities (on an individualized basis).
-These children are fully-included into the program.
+Children with disabilities are fully-included into the program.
 Services for children with disabilities and their families are provided in coordination with local early intervention and education agencies, community organization, and school districts.
 Head Start staff work closely with families to advocate in securing necessary services and resources for their children.